luickk/tempCacheDb/README.md

-# tempCacheDb
+# tempCacheDb (C17)

-key/val database with focus on temporary ultra fast data storage
+Header only key/val database with focus on temporary ultra fast data storage.